mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

  This comment will be replaced with the contents of the file at the specified path.
 Where a feature file has been referenced with a URL (e.g.` -DtestSource=https://whatever.com/test.feature`), the location of the imported files is found using the `importBaseUrl` system property, which defines the location from which relative imports are located.

- For example, if we ran WAT with `-DimportBaseUrl=http://whatever/fragments/`, the file imported from the example above would be `http://whatever/fragments/zap/enablezap.fragment`.
+ For example, if we ran Iridium with `-DimportBaseUrl=http://whatever/fragments/`, the file imported from the example above would be `http://whatever/fragments/zap/enablezap.fragment`.

  If the feature file is file from the local file system, relative imports are located from the location of the feature file.